 So I bought some warmer clothes, enjoyed some awesome cycling, and met up with several old friends.
 Things were going well until the last day of my cycling trip when my biggest client suddenly canceled all work because of a Google update.
 Due to a change in a GoogleAds algorithm, certain websites no longer showed up well in search results and the company lost tons of traffic.
 They couldn’t afford to keep the sites going.

 I had some savings, of course, but it was a huge loss of income and a complete surprise.
 It made me suddenly very aware of the fragility of both my business model and my clients.
 What made it even worse was that I had to go to London in a few days to renew my documents and I knew saving money there would be impossible.

 Fortunately, my old hometown provided a wealth of free accommodation from family and friends.
 I soldiered on, struggling to find new work while going out often and spending far too much.
 Several times I contemplated throwing in the towel and applying for a real job but thankfully I persevered.
-Shortly before I was scheduled to leave London, Bitcoin did that thing where it suddenly goes up for no reason and I managed to cash out enough money to keep traveling.
+Shortly before I was scheduled to leave London I had luckily managed to save up just enough cash to keep traveling.

 Eastern Europe, July 2019

 In late July, I returned to Sweden to collect my bike and continued south through eastern Germany, briefly visiting friends in Berlin before hitting Hungary.
 I had managed to scrape together enough work by now that I was just about breaking even each day.
 Hungary is cheap as chips so I had an amazing time in Budapest before continuing on to Romania.